Emmanuel Zwiener

 Stamped to the reverse of the bronze mounts 'JZ'.

 The most recent research indicates that there were three Zwiener brothers from Herdon, Germany.
 The eldest brother Joseph had by the 1880s established a substantial workshop in the city of Breslau in Silesia, now in Western Poland.
 His younger brothers Emmanuel and Julius were, by the same time, working in Paris.
-Recorded from 1880 with workshops at 12, rue de la Roquette they established themselves as premier haut luxe cabinet makers of the period, producing elegant pieces of furniture replicating royal models from the Garde-Meuble National of France, most notably a replica of the celebrated bureau de Roi by Jean-Henri Riesener and Jean-François Oeben which was supplied to Ludwig II at Herrenchiemsee, which was placed in the King’s study in 1884.
-Their own creations varied a dynamic interpretation of the French Rococo style.
+Recorded from 1880 with workshops at 12, rue de la Roquette they established themselves as premier haut luxe cabinet makers of the period, producing elegant pieces of furniture replicating royal models from the Garde-Meuble National of France, most notably a replica of the celebrated Bureau de Roi by Jean-Henri Riesener and Jean-François Oeben which Zwiener supplied to Ludwig II at Herrenchiemsee, and was placed in the King’s study in 1884.
+Their own creations were a dynamic interpretation of the French Rococo style.
 Zwiener’s furniture is often inlaid with the finest marquetry and set with ambitiously modelled ormolu figural mounts.
-In 1895, on receiving an important royal commission from Kaiser Wilhelm II of Prussia, Julius returned to Berlin to set up his own workshops and the same year his brother Emmanuel retired selling the 12, rue de la Roquette workshops for 10,000 francs to Jean-Henri Jansen (1854-1929), founder of Maison Jansen.
-Dating from this time, some Zwiener furniture is found to be stamped by both Zwiener and Jansen.

 Bibliography: